flaxandteal/dp-compose/cantabular-import/analysis/README.md

 you can extract the logs for the containers by doing:

-* Edit the `../get-florence-token.sh` script to use your florence username/password
+* Edit the `helpers/florence-token` script to use your florence username/password or set your `FLORENCE_PASSWORD` environment variables to your florence password.

 run: